 Available but fewer banks cover all foreign universities

-The lower cost of MBBS abroad is offset by the FMGE/NExT screening requirement, which has historically had pass rates of 15–30% on first attempt.
+The lower cost of MBBS abroad is offset by the FMGE screening requirement for foreign medical graduates (historically 15–30% first-attempt pass rates; NExT is slated to replace it once implemented).
 A student who fails FMGE loses years of career time.
 For students committed to practising in India, management quota in a quality NMC-approved Indian college is generally the stronger recommendation.
 Consult FindUrCollege at +91 91126 50438 to discuss your specific situation — both options have merit depending on individual circumstances.

 Financial Planning for Management Quota MBBS — A Practical Guide